-City of Garland to Adopt the 2015 Texas Food Establishment Rules
+City of Garland Adopts the 2015 Texas Food Establishment Rules

-The City of Garland Health Department is moving forward to adopt the 2015 Texas Food Establishment Rules (TFER) to replace the current Article II of Chapter 22 in the Garland Code of Ordinances.
+The City of Garland Health Department adopted the 2015 Texas Food Establishment Rules (TFER) to replace the current Article II of Chapter 22 in the Garland Code of Ordinances.
 The Texas Food Establishment Rules were adopted by the Texas Department of State Health Services in the fall of 2015.
-If you would like to read the rules and the City of Garland draft amendments, please click on the links below.
+If you would like to read the rules and the City of Garland amendments, please click on the links below.

 Important Information Concerning Food Permit Fees and Food Handler Certification